 'Are we only a product of a social conformity or change that eventually influences our patterns of behaviour and selection?
 If true, then what are we to discern from the evolutionary process of human intellect and maturity?'

-'Man could advocate any principle of philosophy and its cause and justification for his desire, be without the throne of absolute power, that man is only a visionary aspirer'.
+'Man could advocate any principle of philosophy and its cause and justification for his desire, but without the throne of absolute power, that man is only a visionary aspirer'.

 'The assertion that human beings on the planet derived from some supernatural element or nothing would be predicated, on the requirement of the absence of the clear surrounding existence.
 However, this would be truly contradictory to the existential things, such as the necessity of oxygen, the subsistence of water, the other lifeforms, the exclusion of nature, etc. The actual evolution of human beings can be disputed, but it cannot be answered by religious assertions or asseverations.
 This is where the elements of natural selection, environment and migration would need to be seriously considered.
 How could nothing of existence could have been created from nothing and how could nothing have created nothing?
 It would need for something to exist already in the plane of the physical universe.
 We would too have to accede to the fact that the accretion of the convergent elements of matter and form that composed human beings were magically conceived, from a sempiternal entity of a non-physicality'.